wabson/build-tomcat-bundles/bundle-files/osx/README.md

 If you wish to be more specific about which files are installed, you may use the `install-amps-alfresco` or `install-amps-share` sub-commands instead to install just the repository or just the Share AMPs, respectively.

+### Wiping the Repository ###

+You can return to an initial state by stopping Alfresco and removing the `data` directory.
+When the application next starts up it will re-create a blank database and bootstrap the repository.

 Customising Repository Settings
 -------------------------------